 Facilitating the supply of wood chip from forest plantations for a major heat user.

-The key aim of the research is to address the potential of geographic concentrations of forestry as a renewable raw material for the wood energy sector and to identify what are the main barriers to harvest.
-It will attempt to generate a wood energy forecast based on timber assortments and rank forest plantations based on the ease and cost of harvesting, focussing particularly on the roading infrastructure requirements.
-It is hoped that the research will develop a template for the assessment of wood energy potential within Cluster areas, and to put in place a system to enable the coordination of a supply chain for a major heat user.
+The key aim of this research project was to address the potential of geographic concentrations of forestry as a renewable raw material for the wood energy sector and to identify what are the main barriers to harvest.
+It generated a wood energy forecast based on timber assortments and rank forest plantations based on the ease and cost of harvesting, focussing particularly on the roading infrastructure requirements.
+The research developed a template for the assessment of wood energy potential within Cluster areas, and put in place a system coordinating the supply chain for a major heat user.

 - To quantify the likely breakdown of volume by wood energy assortments in first and subsequent thinning operations in forest plantations.

 - To evaluate the roading infrastructure that will facilitate harvesting of forests for wood energy and likely cost implications for policy makers.